mpaglia0/Zeta/README.md

 ### Enhanced Static Comments

+**For ethical/privacy reasons DISQUS comment system has been removed**.

 Integrating [Static Comments Pelican plugin](https://github.com/getpelican/pelican-plugins/tree/master/static_comments) with some improvements:

 - Creating a form that sends an email via PHP function.